flairysky/secretsobservatory/posts/poem_third_act.md

 Given associations $f:S \to S'$ and $g:S' \to S$,<br>
 if $f \circ g = \text{identity association} = g \circ f$<br>
 then we say that $g$ is the inverse of $f$.<br>

-(We observe the connection of the word "whenever" with the "if..., then..." statement.)
+(Remark: observe the connection of the word "whenever" with the "if..., then..." statement.)

 Conversely,<br>
 given an association which has an inverse, we show that it must necessarily be a bijection.<br>